GPRSBirkbeck/BarrowsTodoApp/README.md

 2. Displaying to-do items (home screen)
    1. Create composable for to-do item.
 Check!
    2. load to-do items from DB.
 Check!
-   3. make icon red for a to-do item has passed its deadline (play around and see what I like the look of most)
+   3. make icon red for a to-do item has passed its deadline (play around and see what I like the look of most) Check!
    4. add a days until due subtitle.
 Check!
 3. Update to-do items
    1. Make the to-do items clickable.